ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 - `!file` - saves file (not image) as file of adapter.0 object
   - `filename` - name of file

-- `oid` - object ID - show it with name, color and icon
+- `objectId` - object ID - show it with name, color and icon
   - `types` - Array of possible types: ['channel', 'device', ...] (has only `state` by default)

 - `password` (repeat - if repeat password must be shown with the same width settings)